Happyr/LinkedIn-API-client/Upgrade.md

 If you don't know about `IlluminateSessionStorage` you are probably good ignoring this.

+## Default format

+The default format when communicating with LinkedIn API is changed to  json.

 ## Updated RequestInterface

 The `RequestInterface` was updated with a new signature.